Impact Factor 5.639 | CiteScore 8.4

 Frontiers in Molecular Neuroscience is member of the Committee on Publication Ethics.

 Indexed in: Chemical Abstracts Service (CAS), CLOCKSS, CrossRef, DOAJ, Embase, Google Scholar, PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE)

 PMCID: all published articles receive a PMCID

-Frontiers in Molecular Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+The specialty sections of Frontiers in Molecular Neuroscience welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review and Technology and Code.

-All manuscripts must be submitted directly to Frontiers in Molecular Neuroscience, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.
+When submitting a manuscript to Frontiers in Molecular Neuroscience, authors must submit the material directly to one of the specialty sections.
+Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Tel +41(0)21 510 17 40

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org